Language Translation

 • Gobblers Loop (red trail marker) 1.9 miles

 Moderate.
 Trail winds through old field areas, semi-permanent wildlife openings, and bottom land areas that were planted with red oak and sweet gum.
-Many wild turkey can be heard or seen during different parts of the day.
+Many wild turkeys can be heard or seen during different parts of the day.
 Most of the trail is wide but does narrow on the northern part of the loop.
 There are also some short slopes and stream crossings to negotiate.

 • White Pine Loop (white trail marker) 1.2 miles

 Moderate.
-The large area of pine was planted by the CCC's to reforest this old field that had started to erode.
+The large area of pine was planted by the CCCs to reforest this old field that had started to erode.
 The trail is wide except for some areas where it crosses creeks.
 A couple of slopes must be negotiated along the trail.

 Trail #2